 How Much Can I Borrow Calculator

-Our mortgage affordability calculator lets you see instantly how much you might be able to borrow based on your income.
+This mortgage affordability calculator lets you see instantly how much you might be able to borrow based on your income (calculated on a lender letting you borrow 5 times your income).

 What next?